CodeFreezr/pre-revamp/dot-docs/Entities/readme.md

 LastEditor: generator
 ---

-This Hello World show the first three primary entities:
+This Hello World show the first three primary entities (Graph, Node & Edge):

-     graph {a->b[label="Hello World"]}
+    graph G {

-2do: explain entities on shown example
+         Hello--World
+    }

+"graph G" represents the graph entity.
+"Hello" and "World" are two nodes. "--" is a non-directed edge between both nodes.

 Because of the the spatial meaning of a cluster becomes this the fourth primary entity, although its technical a special characteristic of a subgraph.

+2do: Cluster Example
-2do: Link to cluster
+2do: Link to graph,node,edge,cluster entity

 Secondary Entities for e.g. are:

 * subgraph
 * rank
 * layer